Hector Guimard: Paris Métro entrances

-The highly publicized debut of the Hotel Béranger quickly brought Guimard new projects, including villas, a Paris concert hall, and, most famously, entrances for the stations of the new Paris Métro, which was planned to open in 1900 in time for the Paris Universal Exposition.
+The highly publicized debut of the Hôtel Béranger quickly brought Guimard new projects, including villas, a Paris concert hall, and, most famously, entrances for the stations of the new Paris Métro, which was planned to open in 1900 in time for the Paris Universal Exposition.
 A new organization, the Chemin de fer métropolitan de Paris (CFP, now RATP) was created in April 1899 to build and manage the system.
 They organized a competition for station entrance edicules, or canopies, and balustrades, or railings.
 This attracted 21 applicants.
 Guimard did not apply.
 The 21 original applicants proposed edicules built of masonry, in various historic and picturesque styles.
 These were ridiculed in the press as resembling newspaper stands, funeral monuments, or public toilets.
 Time was short, and Guimard presented sketches of his own idea for entrances made of iron and glass, which would be quicker and simpler to manufacture.
 He was given the commission on 12 January 1900, just a few months before the opening of the system.

 To simplify the manufacture, Guimard made two designs of edicules, called Type A and B. Both were made of cast iron frames, with cream-colored walls and glass roofs to protect against rain.
 The A type was simpler and more cubic, while the B was rounded and more dynamic in form, and is sometimes compared with a dragonfly.
 Only two of the original A types were made and neither still exists.
 Only one B type, restored, remains in its original location, at Porte Dauphine.

 Guimard also designed a simpler version, without a roof, with railings or balustrades of ornamental green-painted iron escutcheons and two high pylons with lamps and a 'Métropolitain' sign.
 The pylons were in an abstract vegetal form he invented, not resembling any particular plant, and the lettering was in a unique typeface that Guimard invented.
 These were the most common type.

-From the beginning, Guimard's Metro entrances were controversial.
+From the beginning, Guimard's Métro entrances were controversial.
 In 1904, after complaints that the new Guimard balustrade at the Opéra station was not in harmony with the architecture of the Palais Garnier opera house, the Métro authorities dismantled the entrance and replaced it with a more classical model.
 Garnier was sarcastic in his response in the Paris La Press on 4 October 1904.
 "Should we harmonise the station of Père-Lachaise with the cemetery by constructing an entrance in the form of a tomb? ...
 Should we have a dancer with her leg raised in front of the station at place Dame-Blanche, to harmonise with the Moulin-Rouge?"

 From the beginning, Guimard was also in conflict with the Métro authorities about his payments.
 The dispute was ended in 1903 with an agreement by which Guimard received payment, but gave up his models and manufacturing rights.
 Construction of new stations continued using his design without his participation.
 Between 1900 and 1913, a total of 167 entrances were installed, of which 88 still survive As of July 2025, mostly in locations different from their original placement.